-The kaffir limes at Honokeana Cove are 2.5 to 3 inches (6 to 8 cm) in diameter, larger than typical supermarket limes.
+During our Maui vacation this year we were fascinated by the large kaffir lime tree at Honokeana Cove, laden with fruit.
+Its limes are 2.5 to 3 inches (6 to 8 cm) in diameter, larger than typical supermarket limes.
 This may be because the tree is full-grown and mature, or it may be that the Cove limes are one of the many hybrid species that exist.

 Everyone seems to agree that the rind and juice of the kaffir lime is very flavorful, perhaps twice the intensity of a normal lime.
 The leaves and rind are essential to many Asian dishes.
 In addition, you can expect it to be valuable in many other applications.
 Some examples are marinades for fish, and mixed drinks that use citrus flavors.